Partnership between hatcheries and producers.

 British Columbia Broiler Hatching Egg Producers make a real contribution to our province.
 In 2003, we provided $34 million in farm cash receipts - 15.83% of the Entire Canadian Market.

-In 2013, there were over 6.5 million dozen chicks produced, totaling $43.9 million in farm cash receipts.
-That's allot of chicken!
+In 2017, there were approximately 9.3 million hatching eggs produced, totaling over $49 million in farm cash receipts.
+That's a lot of chicken!

 Many hands are involved in the process to get chicken to your table and it all starts with a hatching egg.